When to plant Calendula in Wayne County, MI

 Wayne County, Michigan is in USDA Hardiness Zone 6b.
 The average last spring frost is April 28 and first fall frost is October 20.

-Wayne County County sits in USDA Zone 6b.
+Wayne County sits in USDA Zone 6b.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Wayne County County's climate?
+Can Calendula grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free